 So what’s driving the trend?
 As usual, it’s driven by the way people live today.
 There’s a very real and pronounced shift toward a more casual and relaxed lifestyle.
 And families want their homes to accommodate the way they want to live.

-From the book “The Art of Space”, there are seven fundamental principles that need to be considered to make these spaces really work.
+From the book “The Art of Space”, there are certain fundamental principles that need to be considered to make these spaces really work.

 These open, casual spaces may feel like a single room, but they’re not.
 They’re actually smaller areas that have been joined together to create a large space.
 To make them work together as a unit, while still letting them fulfill their individual function can be tricky, but it’s far from impossible.